CAROL EDGEMON HIPPERSON is the author of The Belly Gunner, an eyewitness account of

 "standard works" in World War II history by the Franklin D. Roosevelt Presidential Library.

-near the Grand Coulee Dam in eastern Washington.
-Following graduation from Washington State University with
+the Grand Coulee Dam in eastern Washington.
+Following graduation from Washington State University with a

-a major in English and minor in History, she taught both subjects to grades 9-12 at Wilbur High School.
-By the
+major in English and minor in History, she taught both subjects to grades 9-12 at Wilbur High School.
+By the time

-time she received her Master's degree from Eastern Washington University, her interview-based articles had
+she received her Master's degree from Eastern Washington University, her interview-based articles had appeared

 New Woman and Brides.